Last updated: 9 Dec 2022

 In 2002 part of the original building, then known as Castle House, was demolished and rebuilt in the same style as residential flats.

-The property is now known as Castle House and the wing shown on the right hand side was demolished and rebuilt in the same style as luxury flats a few years ago.
+The property is now known as Castle House and the wing shown on the right hand side was demolished and rebuilt in the same style.
+They are now luxury apartments.

 | The original house was the home of one branch of the Lambert family from 1534 until 1744, when it was passed out of the family.
 In 1857 John Lambert bought back the estate and enlarged and improved the house which remained in the family's ownership until 1925.|